SamJessep/MovieDB/README.md

 # MovieDB
-React web app using TMDb api
+Vanila JS web app using
+  - The Movie Database API: for movie data
+  - Youtube API: for movie trailers